Renderer 2.x - Basic 3D algorithms

 Chessboard

-The program allows changing the rendering mode at runtime, thus allowing interactive control of the balance between rendering speed and rendering quality:
+Which brings us to the matter of speed, again: The program allows changing the rendering mode at runtime, and therefore offers interactive control of the balance between rendering speed and rendering quality:

 Points Ambient Phong Shadows